-You’ve got a leftover ham bone, but not sure what to do with it?
+You’ve got a leftover ham bone so let’s make some soup.
 There is nothing much more classic then ham and white bean soup.
 Use up that holiday ham bone with this traditional soup.

 I combined about five recipes and methods so no specific inspiration piece other than the Senate recipe.
-Most recipes use chicken broth all or part of the liquid.
-As pointed out to me by some previous commenters, cooking the ham bone like this is somewhat like making your own ham broth.
+Most recipes use chicken broth for all or part of the liquid.
+As pointed out to me by some previous commenters, cooking the ham bone like this is making your own ham broth.
 So chicken broth is not needed plus it saves on the sodium.

 A veggie note:

 The carrot and celery are an option, but I thought made it more interesting.

 Rinse 1 pound of navy or great northern dry beans.
 Pick through the beans for any stones or pebbles.
 Cover with water and allow to soak overnight.
 See notes if using precooked beans.